ankitaranimft/-Visualization-of-CPU-Scheduling-Algorithms/README.md

-# This project compares different process scheduling algorithms and gives the best scheduling algorithm according to the process.
+# To compare the CPU scheduling algorithms such as FCFS,SJF and Round Robin on the basis of average waiting time and average turnaround time
  In this project MySql Database is used to input process and Java Fx library is used to create a gui for visualization of data.